-The Australian Business Roundtable for Disaster Resilience and Safer Communities has delivered five research reports to help build a country better equipped to handle disasters caused by natural hazards and extreme weather events.
+The Australian Business Roundtable for Disaster Resilience and Safer Communities has delivered six research reports to help build a country better equipped to handle disasters caused by natural hazards and extreme weather events.

 This report considers the total economic cost of natural disasters in each state and territory, finding that the forecast cost of natural disasters will reach $39 billion annually by 2050.

 This report considers challenges for disaster resilience in the states and territories, and the role of each government in collaboration with other jurisdictions, community and business.